 - TYPE: It defines the type of file.
 It takes five arguments for defining the file type.
-A for ASCII, E for EBCDIC, I for image, N for nonprint and T for telnet.
+A for ASCII, E for EBCDIC, I for an image, N for nonprint and T for telnet.

 - STRU: It defines the organization of data.
 It takes three arguments.
-F for file, R for record, and P for page.
+F for file, R for the record, and P for the page.

 - MODE: This command is used to define the transmission mode of the file.
 It takes three arguments.
-S for stream, B for block and C for compressed.
+S for the stream, B for block and C for compressed.

 4. Port Defining Commands

 It is used for defining the port number for connection at the client-side.
 Port number can be assigned using one of fooling methods

 - The client can choose an ephemeral port number using the PORT command and then send it to the server using passive open.
 After receiving an ephemeral port number, sever creates an active open.

 - The client uses the PASV command and tells the server to choose any port number.
 A server makes passive open on that port number and sends that port number to the client.
 After receiving a port number from a server, client issues active open for that port number.

 Below is the list of port defining commands